ranfysvalle02/modal-JWTauth-demo/README.md

 1. **User Registration**: The user enters a username and password in the demo page, which sends a request to the `/register` endpoint.
 The API hashes the password and stores the user in MongoDB.

 2. **User Authentication**: When logging in, the demo page sends credentials to the `/authenticate` endpoint.
-The API verifies the credentials, generates JWT access and refresh tokens, and returns them to the extension.
+The API verifies the credentials, generates JWT access and refresh tokens, and returns them to the demo page.

 3. **Accessing Protected Resources**: The demo page uses the access token to make authenticated requests to protected endpoints like `/protected`.
 If the access token is expired, it uses the refresh token to obtain a new access token via the `/refresh` endpoint.